amateurmaker/navigation_experimental/README.md

 navigation_experimental
 -----------------------

+This repo is forked from ros-planning/navigation_experimental.
-A collection of navigation plugins and tools: Various recovery behaviors, local and global planner plugins for move_base, a teleop filter for obstacle avoidance, and a simple control-based move_base replacement.
+It is a collection of navigation plugins and tools: Various recovery behaviors, local and global planner plugins for move_base, a teleop filter for obstacle avoidance, and a simple control-based move_base replacement.